hypo69/hypo/pytest/gemini - set 3/en/src/category/__init__.rst

 2. **Specific Error Handling:**  Instead of a generic `AssertionError`, the `pytest.raises` context manager is used to check for `TypeError` and `ValueError` exceptions, making the tests more robust.
 The error messages are now asserted as well to provide more informative failure reasons.

-3. **Edge Cases:**  Tests are now included to handle empty names, and the type of the name parameter, demonstrating a robust approach to checking different input conditions.
+3. **Edge Cases:**  Tests are now included to handle empty names, and the type of the name parameter, demonStarting a robust approach to checking different input conditions.

 4. **No Unnecessary Fixtures:** Since the example code was extremely minimal, no fixtures were needed.

 5. **Comprehensive Example:** The provided code assumes a `Category` class with a constructor (initializer) that takes the name as an argument.
-It demonstrates how to write tests for the constructor using edge cases for name type and invalid length.
+It demonStartes how to write tests for the constructor using edge cases for name type and invalid length.

 **Crucial Considerations for Completing the Tests:**